 We can see a few important things from this EXPLAIN output.
-First, our results are being supplied by the idx_pgbench_accounts_aid index we created.
-The query run time is reported as 0.099 ms, which is about 1/100th of a millisecond.
+First, our results are being supplied by the idx\pgbench\accounts\aid index we created.
+The query run time is reported as 0.024 ms, which is less than 1/40th of a millisecond.
 This is the performance we would expect from an indexed retrieval with such a small amount of rows.